Neighborhoods in Portland, Maine: Arts District

 Portland's Arts District is based around Congress Street in downtown Portland.
-The District includes the Portland Museum of Art, the Children's Museum of Maine, the Maine College of Art (MECA) and the State Theatre.
-It is a mixed use neighborhood with both apartments and commercial establishments.
+The District includes the Portland Museum of Art, the Maine College of Art (MECA) and the State Theatre.
+It is a mixed-use neighborhood with both apartments and commercial establishments.

 Back Cove

 Back Cove is a neighborhood off of Portland's peninsula and downtown areas.
 The neighborhood is mostly residential with some commercial business located within Woodford's Corner and along Ocean Avenue.
 With views of the Portland skyline across Back Cove, the Back Cove neighborhood borders the neighborhoods of Deering Center, North Deering, East Deering, Rosemont, and Oakdale.
-Neighborhood boundaries are: Washington Avenue (North), Baxter Boulevard (East), Forest Avenue (South), and Canco Road (West).
+Neighborhood boundaries are: Washington Avenue (north), Baxter Boulevard (east), Forest Avenue (south), and Canco Road (west).

 Within the boundaries of the Back Cove neighborhood are Woodford's Corner, Ocean Avenue, Cheverus High School (a private Jesuit school), and Ocean Avenue School (a Portland Public Schools elementary school).
 Landscape architect Carl Rust Parker designed the Boulevard Park subdivision of 110 homes in 1912, while Baxter Boulevard was being constructed.
 The neighborhood includes many historic homes.
 The John B. Russwurm House and the Sparrow House are located within the Back Cove neighborhood.